Science and Society

 Media Interviews: Webinar and Discussion

-Featuring Pulitzer Prize winning journalist Ed Yong and Maddie Sofia, guest host of Science Friday and former host of NPR’s Short Wave, this webinar and discussion will explore expectations and norms in science journalism.
-This is an exciting opportunity for discussion and to bring questions to leaders in the field.
+Featuring Pulitzer Prize winning journalist Ed Yong and Maddie Sofia, guest host of Science Friday and former host of NPR’s Short Wave, this webinar and discussion explored expectations and norms in science journalism.

-This recording is available to members of our Kavli Institute Community by request – please email Science.and.Society@kavlifoundation.org.
+A recording of this captivating webinar is available to members of our Kavli Institute Community by request – please email Science.and.Society@kavlifoundation.org.

 Exploring Americans’ Motivations for and Barriers to Engaging with Science